Canonical Link WordPress Plugin

 is suggest the clean and proper:

 Again, this script will not just mirror the current URL (unless you’re already on the canonical URL).
 The list goes on and on how just one page can be shown and reached via different URLs.
 Search engines can’t fully make certain distinctions (as in can’t make human-based distinctions).
 They can consider some of those URLs to be different pages.
 That is why canonicalization was created, to help clear up duplicate page issues because of the many possible URL variations.

 But, I have https://www.example.com/portfolio/page-1/ and https://www.example.com/portfolio/page-2/ that are virtually the same page and page 2 will just canonicalize as itself?
 I want all portfolio pages to canonicalize as just https://www.example.com/portfolio/

 That’s simply not good practice, in my opinion.
 Page 1 and 2 examples would only make sense being canonicalized if we were talking about: https://www.example.com/portfolio/?id=page-1 and https://www.example.com/portfolio/?id=page-2 or something like that.

 Otherwise, what that would be suggesting would almost certainly be overruled by Google’s judgment.
 It’s not good practice to completely canonicalize one page as another (unless crediting an original article source for example — if posting the same content on multiple sites).
 Say you had a projects page: https://website.com/projects/ and subsequent pages listing projects alphabetically: https://website.com/projects/a/, https://website.com/projects/b/, etc.

-However, if we were talking about ID sections like: http://website.com/projects/#a, http://website.com/projects/#b, etc., then yes, they should canonicalize as just: http://website.com/projects/.
+However, if we were talking about sections like: https://website.com/projects/#a, https://website.com/projects/#b, etc., then yes, they should canonicalize as just: https://website.com/projects/.

 It’s your job as a webmaster to not create two fully different pages that are exactly or basically duplicates.
 Remember the canonical link is not a rule and does not necessarily enforce anything.
 It is only a suggestion.

 You, as a webmaster, should also never rely solely on the canonical link.
 You need to be doing everything else right too.
-You need a good .htaccess file and your own internal link structure should be consistent and show URLs how you want them to be shown.
+You need a good .htaccess file with appropriate redirects and your own internal link structure should be consistent and show URLs how you want them to be shown.